Saturday, March 17, 2012

 We woke to shouts and spinning wheels - a bus void of men,

-Emancipated from muddy prison singing odes to Distant Kingdom.
+Emancipated from its muddy prison singing odes to Distant Kingdom.

 Oh Yasmeen, did you glimpse the light that danced on peaceful ripples?

-The orange moon remained, blessing our journey to Distant Kingdom.
+The orange moon remained, blessing our journey to the Distant Kingdom.

 Yasmeen Najmi